Shopify/polaris/.changeset/brown-gifts-notice.md

 '@shopify/polaris': patch
 ---

-Fix popover activator focus on esc
+Fixed focus not returning to the `Popover` `activator` on keypress of Escape